angeljunior/instagram-scraper/README.md

 Since this library uses the web version of Instagram to scrape content, it can break at any time should the returned source code for these pages change.

-Proxified for [Instagram Scraping Data](https://rapidapi.com/falecom-sK1dE9GI7/api/instagram-scraping-data/) use a intelligent proxy balancing to better data get and no blocking, success rate is very high.
+Proxified for [Instagram Scraper API](https://rapidapi.com/junioroangel/api/instagram-scraper) use a intelligent proxy balancing to better data get and no blocking, success rate is very high.

 ## Requirements